DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_2_submit_jobs.md

 ### Required input for Cell Painting Gallery

-Runs being made off of the Cell Painting Gallery require the additional flag of `-- source <value>` to specify the identifier-specific source of the data.
+Runs being made off of the Cell Painting Gallery require the additional flag of `--source <value>` to specify the identifier-specific source of the data.
 """bash
 run_batch_general.py analysis cpg cpg0000-jump-pilot 2020_11_04_CPJUMP1 "BR00116991,BR00116992" --source broad
 """